The Power of Diaphragmatic Breathing

 • Negatively impacts the pelvic floor by reducing the ability of the pelvic floor to relax

-• Poor posture (think excessive sitting throughout the day driving or at a computer)
+• Posture Dysfunction (think excessive sitting throughout the day driving or at a computer)

 • Daily stress